 6. Making late payments

 According to the ATO, almost 30% of small businesses don’t pay their taxes on time, which can result in fines and other penalties.
-Accounting software like QuickBooks Online takes the stress out of tax reporting, and makes it easy to keep your tax records and payments on track.
+Construction accounting software like QuickBooks Online takes the stress out of tax reporting, and makes it easy to keep your tax records and payments on track.